gamechanger/dusty/docs/usage.md

 Used to manage the disk usage of Dusty's docker images and containers.
 These can end up taking up a lot of space on boot2docker's virtual disk, which is 20G max (dynamically allocated by Virtualbox).

-`cleanup_containers` will remove containers created by Dusty with status "Exited" `cleanup_images` removes all images specified in your specs repo as well as dangling images.
+`cleanup_containers` will remove containers created by Dusty with status "Exited".

+`cleanup_images` removes all images specified in your specs repo as well as dangling images.
 It does not do so forcefully; this means that if a container is still using one of these images, the image will not be removed.